 In the campsite alone you can hang lanterns, bags, tarps, water bottles, cooking utensils, day packs, and clothing to dry.
-We recommend a Heroclip bundle — which includes a Mini, Small, and Medium — to get the full range of possibility.
+We recommend a Heroclip bundle — which includes a Heroclip and a lantern.

 The thing about Heroclips is that the second you use one, you’re going to want more.
 They pair together, allowing you to quickly and easily secure gear.